Burn-E99/TheArtificer/README.md

     * Critical successes will be **bolded**
     * Critical fails will be <ins>underlined</ins>
     * Rolls that were dropped or rerolled ~~crossed out~~
+    * Rolls that exploded have an `!` added after them

 ## The Artificer API
 The Artificer features an API that allows authenticated users to roll dice into Discord from third party applications (such as Excel macros).
 The API has a couple endpoints exposed to all authenticated users allowing management of channels that your API key can send rolls to.
 APIs requiring administrative access are not listed below.